Andreas J. Köstenberger: Life

-Plagiarism
+Allegations of Plagiarism

 In 2017, Köstenberger's commentary on John in the Baker Exegetical Commentary was withdrawn from publication when the author reported "a series of inadvertently unattributed references."
 Several biblical scholars called it plagiarism.
 Subsequently, Zondervan publishers also retracted their Illustrated Bible Commentary, Volume 2: New Testament series.
 The unattributed references were from The Gospel According to John, by D. A. Carson, who was Köstenberger's doctoral advisor.